ElizabethMcKenzie/NotesFrontEnd/README.md

-This is not my code!
+# This is not my code!
+(borrowed from another (Lambda Student)[https://github.com/LambdaSchool/front-end-project-week/pull/20]
+---

 # Lambda Notes Project